womenwhocodeto/emoji-finder/README.md

 #### 1. Install Dependencies
 First, ensure you have Node.js installed.
 Download that [here](https://nodejs.org/en/).

+Next, in a terminal window enter `npm install -g gulp`.
+This installs gulp globally on your system so that you can work with it.

-In a terminal window, enter `cd path/to/filename` (change path to match wherever your emoji-finder folder is located).
+Then enter `cd path/to/filename` (change path to match wherever your emoji-finder folder is located).

 Enter `npm install`.
 This will automatically install all dependencies for the project :)